FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 national income) from the mid-part of this decade, and budgetary policy must be formulated

-based on this permanent revenue loss.---
+based on this permanent revenue loss.
+---
 8

 A perfect storm has given rise to a pick-up in both headline and core inflation since the spring,